Data Flow Diagrams

 4 Data Flow Diagrams, other notations, Architecture

 A common use of DFDs is the representation of the interrelationship of information with processes and systems in the context of the GDPR (General Data Protection Regulation).
-How is the information used, where does it come from, where is it stored and transfered to other systems or processes described.
+How is the information used, where does it come from, where is it stored and transferred to other systems or processes described.
 We extend the description of the notation element with information as to whether data is relevant for data protection.
 In the case of persistent storage, we collect information such as the duration of storage.

 As an alternative to DFDs, notations such as Archimate® are used.